-- 2.3: Create a process for evaluating the performance of Subject Matter Experts assisting with exam development. - Legislation and Regulation

-- 4.5: Review regulatory parameters for exempt settings and modify, if necessary, to ensure adequate public protection. - Organizational Effectiveness - 5.4: Implement an internal training and education program for all Board staff to enhance skills and abilities for professional development.

-XIV.
-Supervision Committee Update

-The Supervision Committee (Committee) held its meeting in October 2015.
+1 2 3 Examinations 2.3: Create a process for evaluating the performance of Subject Matter Experts assisting with exam development.
+4 5 6 Legislation and Regulation 4.5: Review regulatory parameters for exempt settings and modify, if necessary, to ensure adequate public protection.
+7 8 9 10 Organizational Effectiveness 5.4: Implement an internal training and education program for all Board staff to enhance skills and abilities for professional development.
+11 XIV.
+Supervision Committee Update 12 13 14 The Supervision Committee (Committee) held its meeting in October 2015.
 Ms. Madsen presented ideas discussed at the Committee meetings.

-Informal Decisions - Supervisor Qualifications

-- Initial Supervisor Training - Increase the length to 15 hours for LMFT and LPCC for consistency with current LCSW requirements. - Limit the age of the training course - CE course taken within the 2 years prior to commencing supervision.
-If between 2 and 5 years old, take a 6-hour course. - Graduate level course taken within the 4 years prior to commencing supervision.
-If older, take a 6-hour course. - Ongoing Supervisor Training - 6 hours every 2 years for LCSW for consistency with current LMFT and LPCC requirements. - The 6 hours can be gained through "Continuing Professional Development (CPD)" which will require specific documentation and may include: - Completing coursework directly pertaining to supervision - Teaching a qualifying supervision course - Authoring research pertaining to supervision that has been published professionally (in a peer reviewed journal or in a published textbook) - Receiving mentoring of supervision - Attending professional supervisor peer groups - Accept a supervisor certification from a professional association in lieu of certain BBS requirements. - Involve BBS at the initiation of supervision rather than retrospectively and institute the following: - Require supervisors to self-certify to the Board that they meet all qualifications within a specified time frame. - o Require supervisors to provide supervisees with the following: - A signed disclosure that includes information about how to submit a complaint about a supervisor - Proof of completion of the supervision training course - o Require the Board to perform random audits of supervisor qualifications.
+15 Informal Decisions - Supervisor Qualifications 16 Initial Supervisor Training 17 18 19 20 21 22 23 Increase the length to 15 hours for LMFT and LPCC for consistency with current LCSW requirements.
+Limit the age of the training course CE course - taken within the 2 years prior to commencing supervision.
+If between 2 and 5 years old, take a 6-hour course.
+Graduate level course - taken within the 4 years prior to commencing supervision.
+If older, take a 6-hour course.
+24 Ongoing Supervisor Training 25 26 27 28 6 hours every 2 years for LCSW for consistency with current LMFT and LPCC requirements.
+The 6 hours can be gained through "Continuing Professional Development (CPD)" which will require specific documentation and may include: 29 30 31 32 33 34 Completing coursework directly pertaining to supervision Teaching a qualifying supervision course Authoring research pertaining to supervision that has been published professionally (in a peer reviewed journal or in a published textbook) Receiving mentoring of supervision Attending professional supervisor peer groups 35 36 Accept a supervisor certification from a professional association in lieu of certain BBS requirements.
+37 38 Involve BBS at the initiation of supervision rather than retrospectively and institute the following: 39 40 41 Require supervisors to self-certify to the Board that they meet all qualifications within a specified time frame.
+Require supervisors to provide supervisees with the following: